mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-issuer.md

 1. Information about the status of the previously-issued _Credential_ is updated to indicate that the _Issuer_ no longer asserts one or more _Claims_ the _Credential_ contains.
 1. This updated information about the status of the _Credential_ is available for _Verifiers_ to use as they verify _Credentials_ that are presented to them.

 ### Selection of Product, Service or Process

 * Provide descriptions of selected the products, services or process that are being tested in relation to the conformity assessment requirements._

 ### Determination of Activities and Methods of Test

-- Provide a description of activities undertaken and [methods of test](./methods-of-tests.md). used to btain information regarding the fulfillment of the conformity assessment  requirements.
+- Provide a description of activities undertaken and [methods of test](./methods-of-tests.md). used to obtain information regarding the fulfillment of the conformity assessment  requirements.

-## Part 2: Object of Conformity Asssessment Requirements
+## Part 2: Object of Conformity Assessment Requirements

 1. The _Issuer_ has creates or updates claims that have resulted from its _identity linking_, _identity verification_, _identity evidence determination_, and _identity continuity_ processes with respect to the _Subject(s)_ per [CAN/CIOSC 103-1:2020](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-digital-trust/digital-trust-fundamentals/)
 2. _Claims_ relate to one or more _Subjects_.